germgallardo/germgallardo.github.io/index.md

 [![](https://img.shields.io/badge/Jupyter-Open%20Notebook-violet?logo=jupyter)](https://germgallardo.github.io/projects/end-to-end-heart-disease-classification.html)
 [![](https://img.shields.io/badge/Github-View%20on%20Github-violet?logo=github)](https://github.com/germgallardo/Heart-Disease)

-<p style="text-align:justify;">This is based on the <a href="https://www.kaggle.com/datasets/redwankarimsony/heart-disease-data/">Kaggle Heart Disease Dataset</a> in which there are several clinical parameters and we need to predict whether or not a patient has heart disease.
+<p style="text-align:justify;">This project is based on the <a href="https://www.kaggle.com/datasets/redwankarimsony/heart-disease-data/">Kaggle Heart Disease Dataset</a> in which there are several clinical parameters and we need to predict whether or not a patient has heart disease.
 For this we want to try to reach for an accuracy over 95% by trying different models.
 <br><br>
 An initial exploration of the data will be done to see if we can find any patterns.
 Also, a correlation matrix is created to see how related each variable is to the others.</p>